Partial duality of hypermaps

-As indicated in Subsection \ref{ssec-tau-model} the boundaries of cells of a hypermap form a 3-regular graph embedded into the surface of the hypermap.
-It carries a natural edge coloring: the arcs of intersection of hyperedges and faces are colored by 0, the arcs of intersection of vertices and faces are colored by 1, and the arcs of intersection of vertices and hyperedges are colored by 2.
+As indicated in \cref{ssec-tau-model} the boundaries of cells of a hypermap form a 3-regular graph embedded into the surface of the hypermap.
+It carries a natural edge colouring: the arcs of intersection of hyperedges and faces are coloured by 0, the arcs of intersection of vertices and faces are coloured by 1, and the arcs of intersection of vertices and hyperedges are coloured by 2.
 In this subsection we show that the entire hypermap can be reconstructed from this information.

-\begin{defn} \rm Let $\kappa$ be a finite set.
-A $\kappa$-{\it colored graph} is a connected graph such that each edge carries a ``color'' in $\kappa$ and each vertex is incident to exactly one edge of each color. \end{defn}
+\begin{defn} Let $\kappa$ be a finite set.
+A $\kappa$-{\it\bfseries coloured graph} is an abstract connected graph such that each edge carries a ``colour'' in $\kappa$ and each vertex is incident to exactly one edge of each colour. \end{defn}